jakobzhao/geog328/labs/lab04/readme.md

 ## 4. Sharing on GitHub Page

 Now we will publish this repository as a web application.
 As always, commit the local updates, and then push/synchronize these commits to the repo on the github.
 To transform this remote repo as a web page, you will need to navigate from **`Settings --> Pages`**, in the source section, choose your site is built from the `Branch:main`, under the `root` of the repo.
 Keep the parameters under other sections like `Theme Chooser`, `custom domain`, `enforce HTTPS` as default values.
 After you press the save button under the source section, you will be notified where the site has been published to on the current screen.
-You can visit the earthquake map through [https://[username].github.io/[your_repo_name]/pop_density.html](https://[username].github.io/[your_repo_name]/pop_density.html).
+You can visit the population density map through [https://[username].github.io/[your_repo_name]/pop_density.html](https://[username].github.io/[your_repo_name]/pop_density.html).

 ![](img/githubpage.png)